Intraoral sinus tracts (Dental fistulous tracts. | Recurring / persistent gum boils.)

 Making a diagnosis.

-As a means of discovery, a dentist will often insert a slender cone of gutta percha What’s this? directly into the tract and then take an x-ray.
+As a means of discovery, a dentist will often insert a slender rod of gutta-percha What’s this? directly into the tract and then take an X-ray.

-The flexible nature of the cone (which is radiopaque, meaning it will show up on the x-ray) will follow the tract’s path to its source (the infected tooth), thus making the diagnosis obvious.
+The flexible nature of the gutta-percha (which is radiopaque, meaning it will show up on the X-ray) allows the cone to follow the tract’s path back to its source (the infected tooth), thus making the diagnosis obvious.

 Location on the jawbone.